Hilti-Research/hilti-slam-challenge-2021/README.md

   * Is bundle adjustment (BA) used?
 What type of BA, e.g. full BA or sliding window BA?
   * Is loop closing used?
 * Exact sensor modalities used (IMU, stereo or mono, LIDAR?)
-* Total processing time for each sequence
+* Total processing time for each sequence and the used hardware
-* Exact specifications of the hardware used
 * Whether the same set of parameters is used throughout all the sequences

 The participants are welcome to include further details of their approach, eventual references to a paper describing the approach, or any other additional information.